 - Funny smells or noises.
 This means things could be going wrong with the electrical elements so it’s best to say goodbye and upgrade!

-Next time you’re with your Hair Cuttery Stylist, talk with them about what hot tools they recommend for what look you’re trying to achieve.
-Or Shop Online Now and have your new hot tools delivered right to your door!
+Next time you’re with your Hair Cuttery or Bubbles Stylist, talk with them about what styling tools they recommend for what look you’re trying to achieve.
 It’s fun to wear different looks so play around with tools but always remember to protect your hair and not use excessive heat.